yaitoo/xun/README.md

 ### Mixed Viewer
 In our application, a routing can have multiple viewers.
 Response is render based on the request header `Accept`.
 Default viewer is used if there is no any viewer is matched by `Accept`.
 The built-it default viewer is `JsonViewer`.
-But it can be overridden by `htmx.WithViewer` in `htmx.New`. see more examples on [app_test.go]
+But it can be overridden by `htmx.WithViewer` in `htmx.New`. see more examples on [Tests](app_test.go)

 > curl -v http://127.0.0.1
 ```